Table of Contents

 K-Commando is a special commando unit from Estonia.
-They are particularly assigned to Estonian Criminal Police.
+They are particularly assigned to the Estonian Criminal Police.
 The tasks and activities of K-Commando are similar to standard American SWAT teams.
-It follows that mainly deal with hostage situations, counter-terrorism, the arrest and escort high-risk criminals, high-risk detention, searches, protection of Very Important Persons (VIP) and important witnesses as witness protection program.
-The unit is located in the capital of Estonia, Tallinn, and directly under control of the Minister of Internal Affairs of Estonia.
+It follows that mainly deal with hostage situations, counter-terrorism, arrest and escort high-risk criminals, high-risk detention, searches, protection of Very Important Persons (VIP) and important witnesses as witness protection programs.
+The unit is located in the capital of Estonia, Tallinn, and directly under the control of the Minister of Internal Affairs of Estonia.

 Assignments of K-Commando unit

-As we already mentioned, their assignments are not different than any tasks performed by other countries special forces of similar use.
-K-Commando assigments are:
+As we already mentioned, their assignments are not different than any tasks performed by other country’s special forces of similar use.
+K-Commando tasks are:

 - Rescue of Hostages